SimphiweLuthando/nft-preview-card-component/README.md

 ## Optimizations

-- I probably could add a transition for the hover states just to make them more appealing to the eye
+- change the b tag to an anchor link since that's more appropriate semantically

 ## Lessons Learned: